Did you know that one of the most common causes of orchid death is improper watering, in particular, overwatering?

-- Tap water is fine to use for watering plants but if you start seeing deposits forming on your plants, this may be an indication of high calcium or content.
+- Tap water is fine to use for watering plants but if you start seeing deposits forming on your plants, this may be an indication of high calcium or mineral content.
 You may have to switch to another water source.

 - Do not use distilled or softened water.

-- Some serious growers only swear by using rainwater for watering.
+- Some serious growers swear by using rainwater for watering.
 If you have it, then use it.
 If not, use tap water that has been allowed to sit for 24 hours.

 - If your house is very warm or has low humidity, you will need to water more often.